open-life-science/internships/index.md

 ## Get started

-Review the application advice for students section, which has details on how to apply for [GSoC](guidance/students-applying-gsoc/) and [Outreachy](guidance/students-applying-outreachy/) with OLS.
+Review the application advice for contributors section, which has details on how to apply for [GSoC](guidance/contributors-applying-gsoc/) and [Outreachy](guidance/contributors-applying-outreachy/) with OLS.

 ## Contribute to OLS! (outside of GSoC and Outreachy)